vmware-nsx/eval-docs/docs/2-Installation.md

   - For each ESXi, validate "VDS - NSX-T prepared" creation.
   *Select Type = VDS (to enable NSX into the existing "VDS-NSX" vCenter Distributed Switch),
   Mode = Standard,
-  Transport Zone = "nsx-overlay-transportzone" (Default TZ for overlay traffic),
+  Transport Zone = "nsx-overlay-transportzone" (Default TZ for overlay traffic) + "nsx-vlan-transportzone" (Default TZ for VLAN traffic),
   Uplink Profile = "Lab-HostProfile" (with VLAN-Overlay information),
   IP (TEP) = Information on top of the page,
   Uplink = ESX VDS Uplink1.*